 Engine: Earlier 4-cylinder models came with the 2.0L Ford Zetec motor.
-The 2005-plus 4-cylinder models are equipped with the 2.3L Mazda MZR engine.
-The V6 Tribute comes with the 3.0L Ford Duratec engine.
+Starting from 2005, the 4-cylinder models are equipped with the 2.3L (2.5L from 2009) Mazda MZR engine.
+The V6 Tribute comes with the 3.0L Ford engine.
 Only the 2.0L Zetec engine has a timing belt that according to the owner's manual, needs to be replaced every 144,000 km (90,000 miles).
-Both the 2.3L engine and the 3.0 V6 have a maintenance-free timing chain that does not require regular replacement.
-All three engines, although not completely trouble-free, are fairly reliable.
+The 2.3L and 2.5L 4-cylinder and the 3.0 V6 have a maintenance-free timing chain that does not require regular replacement.
 The 3.0L V6 is known to last over 200K miles with good maintenance.

 Mechanical: Transmission choices included a 5-speed manual or 4-speed automatic transmission with overdrive.
 Antilock brakes (ABS) were optional (standard from 2006).
 Mazda Tribute has disc brakes in the front, drums in the back.

 Handling and ride: The Tribute handles very well for an SUV; it feels more like a car than a truck.
 The ride is firm and a bit noisy at highway speed, but otherwise comfortable.
 The 2.3-liter 4-cylinder engine is responsive, but may feel a bit underpowered with a full load.
 The 3.0L V6 is smooth.
 The available four-wheel drive system is good on snowy roads but is not capable enough for off-roading.

 Pros: Perfect size, reasonably priced, spacious interior, visibility, handling, maneuverable, available V6, rear seat folds flat, liftgate glass opens separately.

 Cons: Poor gas mileage for V6 models, road and wind noise at highway speeds, interior materials could be better, conservative styling, some problems could be expensive to repair.